redox-os/ion/README.md

 variables with their own unique **$** sigil.
 Both support being sliced with **[range]**, and they each have their own supply of methods.

+# Why Not Windows Support?

+Windows is not, and may never be supported due to certain limitations in the NT kernel.
+Namely, where in all non-Windows operating systems, the kernel takes an array of strings that defines the command to execute, and all of that command's arguments; Windows instead takes a single string that contains both the command and all of its arguments.
+This pushes the job of parsing arguments from the system shell onto the individual program, and may account for why the command-line in Windows is so funky.

+In addition, Windows does not support forking, a concept by which a new sub-process is spawned with the same state as the parent, for the purpose of continuing execution down a different path from the parent.
+This enables for subshells to be spawned, as commonly seen by process expansions (**$()**), among piping builtins and functions.

 # Compile / Install Instructions

 Rust nightly is required for compiling Ion.
 Simplest way to obtain Rust/Cargo is by